eclipse-leda/leda-contrib-self-update-agent/README.md

 | selfupdate/desiredstatefeedback | OUT | This message is being sent by SUA to share the current progress of the triggered update process.
 This is the *OUT* counterpart of *selfupdate/desiredstate* input message. |

 Detailed description of Update Agent API can be found here: [link](docs/bfb.md).
+Migration guide for users from old YAML payloads to new JSON format can be found here: [link](docs/migration_guide.md).

 # Checkout
 SUA links to some 3rd party libraries, which are fetched as submodules, therefore the cloning shall be performed with recursive option: